rxavier/econuy/docs/source/index.rst

 API documentation
 -----------------

-API documentation automatically generated from source code:
+Or read the API documentation (automatically generated from source code) for the specifics.

 .. toctree::